yyjhao/yyjhao.github.com/_posts/2019-04-20-typescript-async.md

 Suppose we want to implement the following function:
 `function retry<T>(action: () => Promise<T>, n: number): Promise<T>` such
-that it preforms the action and retrieves the value and retries up to n times, if the action fails.
+that it performs the action and retrieves the value and retries up to n times, if the action fails.

 Had `action` been a synchronous function, it may be natural to use a for loop,